EPR Registration for E-Waste Management

 • Assist producers in properly submitting quarterly and yearly returns.
 As needed by law, provide an extended producer responsibility plan.

-E-WASTE THE GREATEST THREAT
+E-WASTE REGISTRATION THE GREATEST THREAT

 Due to a lack of understanding, disposing of e-waste has grown to be a significant concern since it adversely affects both the environment and human health.
 E-waste recycling and improved e-management must receive greater attention in order to address the rising e-waste problem.